Suicide in young people

 I try to get my head round those numbers: 80 per cent of suicides in Britain are young men.
 Or boys.
 There's a killer in our midst, stalking the youngest and most vulnerable.
 A new black death.
 I think of Wilfred Owen's Anthem for Doomed Youth: "What passing bells for these who die as cattle?"
 I try to picture several thousand dead young men piled high in a field somewhere like foot and mouth carcasses.
 I try to imagine the tabloid outrage if Britain's 7000 annual suicides all happened on the same day—the death toll twice as high as that on September 11th.
 I find myself growing angry; I wonder how the station announcer stays so calm.

 Table: Suicide kills a disproportionate number of young people.
-This table shows the ten leading causes of death for different age ranges from <1 (left) to >65 (right) in the United States for the year 2009.
+This table shows the ten leading causes of death for different age ranges from <1 (left) to >65 (right) in the United States for the year 2012.
 Suicide is shown by green squares.
-For ages 10–14 and 15–24, suicide is the third most common cause of death.
-For ages 25–34, it becomes the second most common cause.
+For ages 10–14, suicide is the third most common cause of death.
+For ages 15–34, it becomes the second most common cause.
 From 35–54, it's fourth most common.
 The blue squares represent unintentional injury; the red squares show death by homicide.
 Table from Wisqars: Ten Leading Causes of Death and Injury, US Centers for Disease Control and Prevention.

 Why can't society discuss and address the epidemic of suicide in young people?